 Parents must continue their child support payments up until the child turns 18, as noted in the child support agreement.
 It’s required by law.

 If you and your ex-spouse already have terms laid out for your child’s support plan, there are some things you need to know.
-We’ll discuss everything you need to understand about writing your own child support agreement – and how to go about finding a family law firm in Spokane, Washington.
+We’ll discuss everything you need to understand about writing your own child support agreement – and how to go about finding a family law firm in Washington.

 Writing Your Own Child Support Agreement